 Ghatasthapana, also known as Kalashsthapana Puja, is performed on the first day of Navaratri and Dasain.
 Ghatsthapana involves invoking Goddess Shakti in Kalash or Pot and symbolically on the growing shoots of grains.
-In 2014, the ritual is on September 25 during Ashwin Navratri.
-During Chaitra Navratri it was on March 31, 2014.
+In 2016, the ritual is on October 1 during Ashwin Navratri.
+During Chaitra Navratri it is on April 8, 2016.
 Ghatasthapana is performed mainly in

 Nepal during Dashain, North India during Navratri and in some parts of Bengal and eastern parts of during Durga Puja.
 Here is a step by step guide on how to do or perform Ghatasthapana.
 Please note that this article only aims to give an idea of Ghatsthapana.
 You must be aware that Hindu rituals vary from region to region.
 India

 - Pot made of mud (earthern) or copper with a big mouth

 - Copper or Silver or Mud Pot as Kalash

 - Soil or Sand

 - Five or Seven types of grains (Most people nowadays opt for single grain or gram)